colorbox/rspec-all_records_validator/README.md

 # RSpec::AllRecordsValidator

-Check all ActiveRecord object validation after system spec.
+Check all ActiveRecord object validation which has `has_many` association after system spec.

 This gem is designed for: [rspec-rails](https://github.com/rspec/rspec-rails)